 - Thesis topics

-This chapter should give a guideline how the plugin ratingallocate can be used and which steps have to be done in its lifecycle.
+This chapter should give a guideline how the plugin ratingallocate can be used by teachers and which steps have to be done in its life cycle.

 - Add a ratingallocate instance to your course and configure it.
-(See the sectiion "Settings")
+(See the section "Settings")

-- After the rating period started users will start edit their ratings.
+- After the rating period started students will be able to enter and edit their ratings.

 - After the rating period has ended:

-- If any users have not been allocated use the manual allocation.
+- If any users have not been allocated use the manual allocation form.